rednblackgames/HyperLap2D-Wiki/_docs/editor/4-dynamic-lights.md

 > All unpacked textures can be found at `<project-folder>/assets/orig/images`.

 Normal map textures can be imported as simple PNG files wihtout special actions.
-HyperLap2D will automaticcally found textures and apply the effect.
+HyperLap2D will automatically found textures and apply the effect.

 ![spine-normal-map]({{ site.baseurl }}/images/wiki/spine-normal-map.png)

 Spine 2D is a commercial product by [**Esoteric Software**](http://it.esotericsoftware.com/).
-The example used in this page is for just demostrating purpose.
+The example used on this page is just for demonstrating purposes.

 ### Generate Normal Maps with Laigter

 There are many tools to generate normal maps from a texture.
-One that fits well with HyperLap2D is [**Laigter**](https://azagaya.itch.io/laigter), a free and open source software for normal map generation.
+One that fits well with HyperLap2D is [**Laigter**](https://azagaya.itch.io/laigter), a free and open source software for normal maps generation.
 It has the useful option to export textures in batch with the same suffix to match the HyperLap2D naming convention.
 It works well for Spine animations too.

 ![laigter]({{ site.baseurl }}/images/wiki/laigter.png)